Village of Hope – Rotary Biosand Filter Training – Tanzania

 Village of Hope-Mwanza came to exist due to stories of children, including abandonment and death of one or both parents.
 Many of the children were found abandoned in a certain area and brought to police and then to social welfare, which brought them to VOH.
 A few stories involve the death of both parents and family being unable to care for the child.
-In some cases the mother died at birth and no family was available.
+In some cases, the mother died at birth and no family was available.

-Children are raised at the center until the age of 18 years, then released back to society to start independent life.
+Children are raised at the center until the age of 18 years, then released back to society to start an independent life.
 It becomes a challenge for them to cope with community life, as some of them do not even know their relatives.
 They often have no life skills, apart from home-based education that they have received during years spent in VOH.

-More than 300 children living at Village of Hope-Mwanza and more than 30 workers employed with VOH will gain access ro safe and clean water.
+More than 300 children living at the Village of Hope-Mwanza and more than 30 workers employed with VOH will gain access to ro safe and clean water.
 Trained youth will become employed, enabling them to earn income and benefit the community.